savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 ### Choosing the optical size

-Optical size modifiers allow you to choose the size of the symbols.
-In addition to changing the symbol size this also changes the stroke weight as the symbol scales.
+Optical size modifiers allow you to choose the size of the icons.
+In addition to changing the icon size this also changes the stroke weight as the icon scales.
 Read more [here](https://developers.google.com/fonts/docs/material_symbols#opsz_axis).

 Classes you can use with the default config: